lnsongxf/dimeanalytics/README.md

 This is the backend for the [DIME Analytics website](https://worldbank.github.io/dimeanalytics/).
 As you can see, it's on GitHub, so you can fork and make suggestions to the webpage content in the `gh-pages` branch.
 Feel free!

 This webpage lives on the `gh-pages` branch of the DIME Analytics repo.
 It is automatically compiled from the Markdown files in the `/_MkDocs/docs/` folder using [`MkDocs`](https://www.mkdocs.org) and the [Material Theme](https://github.com/squidfunk/mkdocs-material).
+(Both of these need to be installed on the command line.)

 To contribute, check out the `gh-pages` branch.
 Update only the .md materials in the `/_MkDocs/` folder.
 Then, to compile the site, run: